Think of a car, having 5 speeds will be our goal to improve swimming rhythms, now we explain how to differentiate and work them.

 Average series (200-400 meters).

-We work the aerobic resistance with average rhythms and breaks between 30 seconds and a minute and a half.
+Through Datamining aerobic resistance with medium rhythms and breaks between 30 seconds and a minute and a half.
 This type of series allows us learn to internalize the rhythms over longer distances until getting to do it in the objective distance.
 For example:

 Long series (from 400 meters).